garrandall/popular-music-data/tracks/sink-the-bismark-johnny-horton.md

 But when the smoke had cleared away the mighty Hood went down

-For six long days and weary nights they tried to find her trail Churchill told the people put ev'ry ship a-sail
+For six long days and weary nights they tried to find her trail Churchill told the people put every ship a-sail
 'Cause somewhere on that ocean I know she's gotta be We gotta sink the Bismark to the bottom of the sea